dganzella/chickenTiledLoader/README.md

 ps.
 It will always try to load the lua file first, if available.
 ps.
 The lua file will actually become a PDZ file in runtime.

+## open modes

+Now ChickenTMJLoader supports two open modes. ```TMJOpenMode.normal``` and ```TMJOpenMode.loadRootOnly```.

+The difference is that ```TMJOpenMode.loadRootOnly``` will only parse the tiled file and do nothing else.
+Wont create ```playdate.graphics.tilemap``` or load the referenced images.

+This is useful for speed loading maps where you just need basic information, like the size of the map, position, or if it contaisn or not an object -- for example, when building in-game navigation maps.

 ## limitations

 - Can only load TMJ files (Tiled map JSON format), no TMX